Fiji Country Commercial Guide

 Last published date:

-The Fiji Procurement Office is responsible for customs clearance, delivery, logistics, and warehousing for all government ministries and departments.
+The Fiji Procurement Office handles customs clearance, delivery, logistics, and warehousing for all government ministries and departments.

 Biosecurity Clearances

-The Ministry of Finance issues import licenses for gold and other precious metals, photocopying apparatus with an optical system, and cigarette lighters and other mechanical or electrical lighters.
-Import licenses for products such as lubricants, transformer, and circuit breaker oils, cleansing oils, and hydraulic brake oils are issued by the Ministry of Trade, Cooperatives, SMEs, and Communications.
-The Department of National Trade Measurements and Standards regulates the trade of scrap metal to prevent the illegal trade of public infrastructure metal.
+The Ministry of Finance issues import licenses for items such as gold and other precious metals, photocopying devices with optical systems, and mechanical or electrical cigarette lighters.
+The Ministry of Trade, Co-operatives, Small and Medium Enterprises, and Communications issues import licenses for products such as lubricants, transformer and circuit breaker oils, cleansing oils, and hydraulic brake oils.
+The Department of National Trade Measurements and Standards monitor the trade of scrap metal to prevent illegal activity involving public infrastructure metals.

 ×